m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 ## Peering at IXPs

-In the previous topics we talked about ASes’ business relationships.
+In the previous topics we talked about ASes' business relationships.
 ASes can either peer with one another directly or they can peer at Internet Exchange Points (IXPs) which are infrastructures that facilitate peering but also provide more services.

 ### What are IXPs?